Address

 This motor was produced in Western Australia by one of two sources: Kays Engineering Pty Ltd of 38 Catherine Street, Subiaco or the proprietor of the Overgaard’s Boatshed in Claremont.
 The advertising provided by Kays Engineering suggests that this company…

 The little Villiers Mk10 on display was manufactured in Ballarat Vic.
-It is driving an Onga 1” piston pump.
 The Mk10 is a simple, neat and compact engine with few moving parts.
-Villiers Engineering of Ballarat started producing Mk10 small…
+Villiers Engineering of Ballarat started producing Mk10 small air-cooled engines from 1953 and the model was…

 The SUNSHINE family of engines were manufactured in Australia by Hugh V. McKay at the Sunshine Harvester Works at Sunshine in Victoria.
 The engines were made in a 2-stroke configuration in the 1910s & 1920s, coming in a 3hp, 5hp,…